chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 ## What is Incus

-[Incus](https://linuxcontainers.org/incus/docs/main/) allows you to take any single computer or collection/cluster of computers and turn them into a virtualisation platform.
+[Incus](https://linuxcontainers.org/incus/docs/main/) is a Linux application that allows you to take any single computer or collection/cluster of computers and turn them into a virtualisation platform.

 ## Why We Love Incus